thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 As a general best-practice, it's better to err on the side of the stronger comparison operator.

-Note: You can always check something's type in Javascript using the typeof operator!
+Note: You can always check something's type in JavaScript using the typeof operator!
 What's `typeof 4`? `typeof "what's up?"`?

 ## Conditionals